 The overall workload of the syllabus in this case is 60 hours, which entitles it to 2-3 ECTS credits.
 The course structure follows a general standard for the delivery of higher-education courses in formal guided environment and the relevant ratio between in-class and individual learning activities is observed.
-Still the structures and activity content allow for delivery both in in-person and distance-mode format.
+Still the structure and activity content allow for delivery both in in-person and distance-mode format.

-Depending on the specifics of the national qualification frameworks, it can be incorporated as an elective course or extra-curricular course for the majors in Arts, Media and Museum Studies, Ethnic and Cultural Studies, etc.
+Depending on the specifics of the national qualification frameworks, it can be incorporated as an elective course for the majors in Management, Business, Tourism and Hospitality or extra-curricular course for the majors in the areas of Information Studies, Business Information Systems, etc.

-The acquired knowledge, skills and competences will prepare the course graduates for working in some of the following professional ESCO3-defined categories of occupations as self-employed or contracted professionals:
+The acquired knowledge, skills and competences will prepare the course graduates for working in some of the following professional ESCO-defined categories of occupations:

-- Category 1: Managers => 1431 Sports, recreation and cultural centre managers, - Category 2: Professionals => 216 Architects, planners, surveyors and designers/2166 Graphic and multimedia designers; 262 Librarians, Archivists and Curators; 264 Authors, journalists and linguists; 265 Creative and performing artists; - Category 3: Technical and Associate professionals => 343 Artistic, cultural and culinary associate professionals, 3332 Conference and event planners; 3339 Business services agents not elsewhere classified (promoters, tour managers, etc.)

-as well as in other relevant occupations that have been emerging in the CCIs or other sectors that utilise the outcomes and resources of the CCIs.
+- Category 1: Managers => 1431 Sports, recreation and cultural centre managers; 1349 Professional services managers not elsewhere classified, such as art gallery managers, museum managers, etc. - Category 2: Professionals => 262 Librarians, Archivists and Curators; 2431 Advertising and marketing professionals (incl. copywriters) - Category 3: Technical and Associate professionals => 3332 Conference and event planners; 3339 Business services agents not elsewhere classified (incl. promoters, tour managers, event managers etc.), as well as in other relevant occupations that have been emerging in the CCIs or other sectors that utilise the outcomes and resources of the CCIs.

-3 ESCO stands for the European multilingual classification of Skills, Competences and Occupations.
+&lt;sup>3 ESCO stands for the European multilingual classification of Skills, Competences and Occupations.
 It provides a general uniform list and descriptions of professional occupations and skills relevant for the EU labour market and education and training.
 ESCO is maintained by the DG Employment, Social Affairs and Inclusion of the European Commission.